Zabih-khan/datawars-llm-challenges/Chunk evaluation/Evaluation.md

 ## Metrics

-### 2. Correctness
+### Correctness and Relevancy
 You can see in the screenshots when i ask the question "How can I group a DataFrames in Pandas?" it retrive the accurate chunks.
-At time 14:50 you can comparre with the actual video trancript.
+At time 14:50 you can compare with the actual video trancript in the screenshot.

 ![My Image](./original_content.png)
 ![My Image](./chunk_output.png)